 - Within Dynamo, a live link is established with the Rhino file using the Rhynamo plug-in.
-This allows Dynamo to read the Rhino file and extracts all the data including the Elefront attributes baked into the geometry.
+This link allows Dynamo to read the Rhino file and extracts all the data, including the Elefront attributes baked into the geometry.

 - Two-point adaptive components are then automatically placed based on the Rhino geometry.
 While structural framing could have been placed, adaptive components were used to avoid the visual gap created when using structural framing.
 The mark value of these elements are automatically updated and the schedule populated.
 Note that the adaptive component or structural framing family needs to be loaded into the project before running the Dynamo script.

 - Rhynamo is also used to read the ring beam geometry.
 Since these are closed splines, Revit will not allow this.
 Therefore, the ‘Curve.
 ParameterSplit’ node is used to split the curves into two segments.
 Now that these curves are not closed, Dynamo can be used to generate structural framing from them.